gigaherz/nvmewin/readme.txt

 - For Windows Server 2012(TRIM enabled) and Windows 8(TRIM enabled) You should build the driver within Visual Studio 2012 when configured for Windows8 in Project Property.
+- To open nvme solution within Visual Studio 2012 build environment, you may simply double-click the released solution file(nvme.sln) under nvme directory if you have Visual Studio 2012 and Windows 8 WDK installed properly.
+- After nvme solution is built, you may find the test signed packages under nvme\x64 directory.

 Limitations:
 - The driver supports Windows 7/8, Server 2008 R2/2012.